oracle-livelabs/converged/obaas/deploy-cloudbank/deploy-cloudbank.md

         oractl:>
         ```

+    1. Deploy the *Customer32* Service

+        You will now deploy your Customer service to the Oracle Backend for Spring Boot and Microservices using `oractl`.
+You will deploy into the `application` namespace, and the service name will be `customer32`.
+Run this command to deploy your service, make sure you provide the correct path to your JAR file:

+        ```shell
+        oractl:> <copy>deploy --app-name application --service-name customer32 --cpu-request 100m --artifact-path /path/to/customer32-0.0.1-SNAPSHOT.jar --image-version 0.0.1 --liquibase-db admin</copy>
+        uploading: customer/target/customer32-0.0.1-SNAPSHOT.jar
+        building and pushing image...

+        creating deployment and service...
+        obaas-cli [deploy]: Application was successfully deployed.
+        oractl:>
+        ```

     1. Deploy the *Creditscore* service

         You will now deploy your Creditscore service to the Oracle Backend for Spring Boot and Microservices using `oractl`.
 You will deploy into the `application` namespace, and the service name will be `creditscore`.
 Run this command to deploy your service, make sure you provide the correct path to your JAR file: